stibbons1990/hex/docs/blog/posts/2024-12-27-ubuntu-studio-24-04-on-raven-gaming-pc-and-more.md

 /dev/md0        1.9T  1.6T  309G  84% /home/raid
 ```

+Finally, comment out the line for the swap file (`/swap.img`),
+because that won't be necessary in a system with 32GB of RAM.

 At this point a reboot would be in order, if only to make sure all
 the above is still working well after a reboot.